nbkhope/angular-breakout-todo/README.md

 # Angular Breakout: Todo List

-A todo list app implemented with AngularJS
+A todo list app implemented with AngularJS.
+See the step-by-step tutorial on how to build it [here](tutorial/README.md).

 ![Demo](demo.gif)